healthIssues/monday-afternon-suffering/README.md

 Then, just click on "replace all files".

 I do not own the game Friday Night Funkin, this is just a mod.

+# Atenção/Attention:

+**NÃO JOGUE NO VOLUME MÁXIMO, SE NÃO ESSA BAGAÇA VAI EXPLODIR VIOLENTAMENTE OS SEUS TÍMPANOS E AGRESSIVAMENTE ARRANCAR SUAS GENITAIS FORAS (seu pinto vai cair)**

+**DO NOT PLAY THIS ON MAX VOLUME, OR ELSE THIS SHIT WILL VIOLENTLY BLAST YOUR EARDRUMS OFF AND AGRESSIVELY EXPLODE YOUR GENITALS (your dick will fall)**